ihmeuw/vivarium_research/docs/source/intervention_models/insecticide_treated_nets/index.rst

   Determine baseline coverage value to be used for Ethiopia, either by meta-analysis or by selection of large/representative recent study

+  NOTE: GBD estimates ITN coverage.
+Use this value instad after discussion with modelers.

 Vivarium Modeling Strategy
 --------------------------